gsearched/annotate-csv/README.md

 # annotate-csv
-Opinionated annotated csv format and parser written in Javascript that converts the annotated csv into JSON that can be more easily manipulated by programming languages.
+Opinionated annotated csv format and parser written in Javascript that converts an annotated csv file into JSON that can be more easily manipulated by programming languages.

 An annotated csv file has it's metadata embedded inside the CSV itself.
-This allows for the csv file to be the sole source of information about the data and eliminates the need to store metadata about the data in a separate system.
+This allows for the csv file to be the sole source of information about the data and eliminates the need to store metadata about the csv file in a separate system.

 ## Using annotate-csv